Harrison Barnes' Legal Career Advice Podcast - Episode 96

-Whether one calls this a "conspiracy" or something else, the fact needs to be understood that in many law firms associates are expected to bill the maximum amount of time they can to given projects whether it is warranted or not.
-This is reinforced through bonuses that are given to the hardest working associates (those who bill the most hours) and in other more subtle ways (such as not assigning work to associates who get work done as quickly as possible).
-As an attorney working inside a law firm, you are choosing a career where a large portion of your [perceived] value to the firm comes through how many hours you bill and not necessarily your legal skill at all points in time.
+Whether one calls this a conspiracy or something else, in many law firms, associates are expected to bill the maximum amount of time they can to given projects, whether it is warranted or not.
+This is reinforced through bonuses that are given to the hardest working associates (those who bill the most hours) and in other more subtle ways (such as not assigning work to associates who will not bill many hours).
+As an attorney working inside a law firm, you are choosing a career where a large portion of your [perceived] value to the firm comes through how many hours you bill and not necessarily your legal skill.

 2. The Junior Associate

-One of the most basic rules of law firms is that nothing is often as it seems.
+One of the most basic rules of law firms is that, often, nothing is as it seems.
 This is especially true with the junior associate.
 Law firms love to tell their junior associates that they are unprofitable and that the law firm does not make money off of them.
-In some respects this is true.
-However, the real fact of the matter is that junior associates are profitable-but not as profitable as midlevel to senior associates.
+In some respects, this is true.
+However, the real fact of the matter is that junior associates are profitable-but not as profitable as midlevel or senior associates.

 In some respects, then, the employing of junior associates by law firms would not make a lot of sense, then.
 Every year large crops of junior associates are hired by law firms all over the United States to begin work on important legal matters for the firm's clients.
 These associates need a great deal of training to become effective at their work.
-These junior associates are also an excellent source of profit for the law firm.
+However, junior associates are an excellent source of profit for law firms.

-In considering the above billing rates you need to consider it from the point of view of the law firm and also the client.
+In thinking about the above billing rates, you need to consider it from the point of view of the law firm and also the client.
 I personally hire attorneys all the time for the companies I work for.
 When you hire a law firm, you are generally working directly with a partner who will figure out the "most efficient way" to get the work done for you.
 Early on in your legal matter, there are usually a variety of legal matters that can be researched and analyzed.
-The partner may already understand these issues; however, he or she will generally say something like this to the client:
+The partner likely already understands these issues; however, he or she will generally say something like this to the client:

 "Before we figure out what we are going to do, it would be best to get the answers to the following questions ….
 I could work on it but my billing rate is quite high.
-I would recommend me asking junior associate X to do the work.
+I would recommend that I ask junior associate X to do the work.
 Their billing rate is almost ½ of what mine is and …"

 The work is then handed off to a junior associate.
-The junior associate knows that they are valued by their firm based on their individual productivity (i.e., how many hours they bill) and they have every incentive to work just as hard as they can and as many hours as they can on the project.
+The junior associate knows that they are valued by their firm based on their individual productivity (i.e., how many hours they bill) and they have every incentive to work just as hard as they can and bill as many hours as they can on the project.
 The partner then can do more interesting work and rest assured that as many hours as possible will be given to the task and the bill correspondingly increased.
-None of this is to say anything dishonest is occurring; however, on many levels it may be:
+None of this is to say anything dishonest is occurring; however, on many levels it could be conceived as such:

-3. The associate will be under the belief (in most law firms) that the memo they produce for the partner will need to be 100% flawless in its language and grammar and may spend 2-3 times longer just perfecting the memo's syntax and so forth rather than simply giving the partner the answer;
+- The associate will be under the belief (in most law firms) that the memo they produce for the partner will need to be 100% flawless in its language and grammar and may spend 2-3 times longer just perfecting the memo's syntax rather than simply giving the partner the answer;

 You should get the idea.
-Regardless whether it is legal research or another task, after a certain amount of work by the junior associate a bill is produced.
+Whether it is legal research or another task, after a certain amount of work by the junior associate, a bill is produced.
 When the bill is produced the partner may have the following conversation with the client:

 "Well, I am certainly glad we used junior associate x to do this work.
-There turned out to be a lot more issues that we need to consider and which I was not aware of.
+There turned out to be many more issues that we need to consider which I was unaware of.
 I really wanted to ensure we did a good job here and I know it is a bit more than you wanted to spend, so I have reduced junior associate's billable hours on this by 20 percent.
 I really appreciate you trusting us with this assignment."

 I want to assure you that there are many law firms out there that do not necessarily follow this model or approve of it.
 Nevertheless, this is the norm at most law firms and the ability to marshal large platoons of junior associates on various projects can be quite profitable to law firms.

 After getting between 2 and 3 years of experience, an associate becomes a midlevel associate.
 If you speak with junior associates from top law schools working in major law firms throughout the United States, they will often say things like "I am just doing this for a year or two."
 One reason for this statement is that they see so many of their fellow associates leaving for careers outside of the law once they become midlevel associates.
-The reason many of these attorneys leave is that once they are midlevel associates they are under the firm's microscope and have entered a world where they are actually beginning to be expected do the work of competent lawyers.
-The midlevel associate is also at a level where they cannot fool either the client or the law firm with their legal skills developed during their time as junior associates.
-By this point the midlevel associate is expected to be a highly developed billing machine, relate to clients and do good legal work.
+Many of these attorneys leave because once they are midlevel associates, they are under the firm's microscope and have entered a world where they are actually beginning to be expected to do the work of competent lawyers.
+The midlevel associate is also at a level where they cannot fool either the client or the law firm with their legal skills developed during his or her time as a junior associate.
+By this time, the midlevel associate is expected to be a highly developed billing machine, relate to clients and do good legal work.